Deathraymind/obsidian/pages/Java Notes.md

   }
   ```
 - Constructers
-	- Constructers are called when an object of a class
+	- Constructors are called when an object of a class is called.
+It is used to set default values of class attributes.